Gateway Mall (Quezon City): Features

 The Gateway Mall 1 has five levels above ground primarily for retail use and three levels of basement parking space, for a total floor area of 100000 m2 before expansion.
 The mall has a total of 213 shops, which includes Rustan's as the primary anchor tenant and 78 restaurants and food stalls, and hosts primarily upscale, electronics, and fashion shops, such as Automatic Centre Digital Plaza, H&M, Uniqlo, Miniso, Samsung, Apple Store, Lacoste, Xiaomi, Robinsons Supermarket and other retail shops, restaurants, and dining outlets.

 Gateway 1 also highlights a Fabergé egg-designed glass pavilion located along General Aguinaldo Avenue, which took its inspiration to the Araneta Coliseum and features a high-ceiling glass dome that blends both steel and glass.
 The pavilion is also surrounded by alleyway of restaurants with al-fresco dining spaces known as the Coliseum Circle and the Courtyard, and connects the adjacent Araneta Coliseum through the mall's sidewalks and alleyways.
 The exterior designs of the pavilion and the interior designs of the mall were inspired from Filipino festivals and motifs of various patterns.
 The mall features an activity atrium; The Oasis, an indoor, air-conditioned open-roof garden; The Gateway Gallery; and The Topiary Garden, an open-air rooftop garden, both located at the 5th level.
 The 3rd level of the mall houses The Food Express food court, and the 4th level of the mall contains the first 10-cinema cineplex of the Gateway Cineplex 18, which features an indoor skylight in its main lobby and includes the 500-seater Cinema 5 and the Platinum Cinema.

 Gateway 1 is directly connected to the lower six retail levels of the adjacent Gateway Tower, known as the Gateway Tower Mall.
 The expansion increased the mall's space with additional 15000 m2 of retail space, and was completed in 2013.
 The mall is also directly connected to the Farmers Plaza, and the Smart Araneta Coliseum through the Gateway Mall 2, which was previously accessed via footbridge, giving direct access to the MRT 3 Cubao Station.
 The mall is also directly connected to the LRT 2 Cubao Station, the 11-storey Gateway Office Building located adjacent to the LRT 2 Cubao Station Concourse and the Ibis Styles Araneta City.
 Other direct connections include an elevated link bridge connecting the mall to the New Frontier Theater.
 In 2018, the Araneta Group announced renovation plans for the Gateway Mall 1, and eventually began in August 2025, with renovation works being constructed along the Gateway Cineplex area.
+The Cineplex's newly renovated hallway was opened in October 2025 and features similar designs to the Gateway Mall 2's cineplex hallway.
+In November 2025, plans were laid out for the renovation of the Coliseum Circle area, which will soon feature a glass-covered rooftop covering the Courtyard area of the mall while adding more al-fresco dining spaces for restaurants.